 |Mixed-grain, whole grain bread - 1 slice (35 g)

-Vegetarian athletes should have their iron checked periodically by their doctor to determine if a supplement is needed.
-Taking iron supplements without having your blood checked first is not a good idea.
-Too much iron from supplements can be toxic.
+Vegetarian athletes should have their iron checked at least yearly by their doctor to determine if a supplement is needed.
+Taking iron supplements without having your blood checked, or taking too much iron from supplements may be harmful.